material-components/material-components-android/docs/components/Card.md

 _**Note:** You don't need to specify a style tag as long as you are using a Material Components Theme.
-If not, set the style to `Widget.MaterialComponents.CardView`._
+If not, set the style to `Widget.Material3.CardView.Outlined` or `Widget.Material3.CardView.Elevated`.*

-#### Elevated card
+#### Outlined card

-The following example shows an elevated card.
+The following example shows an outlined card.

-!["Elevated card with photo, a title, a secondary title, text, and Action 1 and Action 2 buttons in purple"](assets/cards/cards_elevated.png)
+!["Outlined card with photo, a title, a secondary title, text, and Action 1 and Action 2 buttons in purple"](assets/cards/cards_outlined.png)

 ```xml
 <com.google.android.material.card.MaterialCardView